nickfrey/BC-transit-tracker/README.md

 # Transit Tracker Build Guide

-> [!NOTE]
-> This guide is a work in progress.
-You can still follow it, but some details may be missing or incomplete.

 This guide will walk you through building an ESP32-S3-based countdown clock which shows the real-time arrival times for any public transit route of your choice.
 By the end of this guide, you will have something that looks like this:

 ![](finished.jpg)